Peameal Bacon - Canadian Pickled Pork Bacon - Back bacon

 In a suitably sized pot:

-Add the water, cider vinegar, salt, mustard seed, hot sauce, celery seed, bay leaf and black peppercorn and bring to the boil over high heat.
+Add the water, cider vinegar, salt, sugar, mustard seed, hot sauce, celery seed, bay leaf and black peppercorn and bring to the boil over high heat.

 Reduce heat and simmer for a few minutes.